Seattle SCRABBLE® Club

 • newflips.doc - Words of 6, 7, & 8 letters that can be split in two parts of at least 3 letters each & transposed to form another word (involving new words)

-• -ise-ize.doc - Separate lists of words that have endings in either -ISE or -IZE but not both
+• -ise-ize.doc - Three Separate lists of words that have endings in either -ISE or -IZE or both +OWL3

 • -izer.doc - Words ending in -ISER or -IZER

-• Polyorths - words with three or more different spellings -- Amit Chakrabarti
+• Polyorths - words with three or more different spellings (started by Amit Chakrabarti, updated and maintained by RS) +OWL3

 Other Word Lists:

-• Expurgated words -- Complete list of expurgated words (valid in OWL2, but omitted from OSPD4 because deemed "offensive")
+• Expurgated words - Complete list of expurgated words (valid in OWL3, but omitted from OSPD5 because "offensive") +OWL3

 *NOTE: Lots more people have created lists--these are just a sampling of what is available.
 You can make your own with some of the software listed above (LeXpert, Zyzzyva, etc.).